 Things to do in Nusa Dua

-Discover what to do in Nusa Dua for all ages and travellers.
+Discover what to see in Nusa Dua for all ages and travellers.

 Find the Best Beaches

 One of the biggest draws to Nusa Dua are the stunning white sand beaches that are soft to walk on and contrast beautifully with the vibrant blue shores.
-They act as a gateway for water sports and are where you’ll find people lounging from the abundance of resorts during their day.
+They act as a gateway Nusa Dua beach activities such as water sports and are where you’ll find people lounging from the abundance of resorts during their day.
 Some of the best beaches in Nusa Dua worth checking out are:

 - Nusa Dua Beach (Pantai Mengiat)